michealengland/michealengland/README.md

 ## ⚡ Fun Fact:

-I'm a doberman dad, cat father, and soon to be Dad.
-When I'm not coding, I'm riding motorcycles, modding my car, or binging the latest zombie shows on Netflix.

-Some interesting facts about me:

 - I'm obsessed with Dobermans and have one
 - My cat is the center of attention often works next to me while coding projects
 - I'm on track for being a Dad soon (scary)